sourcegraph/handbook/content/departments/engineering/teams/devinfra/processes.md

 ### Requesting support

-If you have a question that relates to our [areas of ownership](../../dev/process/engineering_ownership.md), the #devinfra channel is the best way to reach us.
-Tag the `@devinfra-support` handle if something is urgent (think of this as pulling the fire alarm) and requires our immediate attention.
+If you have a question that relates to our [areas of ownership](../../dev/process/engineering_ownership.md), the #discuss-dev-infra channel is the best way to reach us.
+Tag the `@dev-infra-support` handle if something is urgent (think of this as pulling the fire alarm) and requires our immediate attention.
 Our on-call teammate will jump in.

 #### Raising an issue